 ARTICLES OF ASSOCIATION

 The Indian Performing Right Society Ltd. (IPRS) as you see it today is not an overnight creation.
-The Company has evolved and emerged through good and rough weather during the past 35 years.
-It is a history of a journey full of pains, struggle, frustrations but ultimately some achievement at last.
+The Company has evolved and emerged through good and rough weather during the past many years.
+It is a chronicle of a journey with its pains, struggles, frustrations but ultimately some achievement at the end.

 The IPRS came into existence on 23rd August 1969.
 The IPRS is a representative body of Owners of Music, viz.
-The Composers, Lyricists (or Authors) and the Publishers of Music and is also the sole Authorized Body to issue Licences for usage of Musical Works & Literary Music within India by any person.
+Composers, Lyricists (or Authors) and the Publishers of Music and is also the sole authorized body to issue Licences for usage of Musical Works & Literary Music within Indian.

 The task was very difficult and tedious because the copyright situation in the country was not clear.
-There was confusion over ownership rights as also acute lack of knowledge and information amongst not only the users of Copyright material but also amongst the owners themselves.
-The IPRS members themselves were not too interested in the affair of the company, simply because they, like the common man of the country, were not aware of the importance of the copyright law and had no idea what this business was all about.
-Words like copyright ownership, Performing Right and license fees were alien not only to the common public but also to them.
-IPRS thus waged through these difficult times and situations and managed to keep the fight for a better Copyright environment and awareness in the country.
+There was confusion over ownership rights as acute lack of knowledge and information amongst not only the users of Copyright material but also amongst the owners themselves.
+The IPRS members themselves were not too interested in the affair of the company simply because they like the common man of the country, were not aware of the importance of the copyright law and had no idea what this business was all about.
+Words like Copyright Ownership, Performing Right and License Fees were alien not only to the public but also to them.
+IPRS thus had to wage through these difficult times and situations all the while managing to keep up the fight for a better Copyright environment and awareness in the country.

 It was Mr. M. B. Srinivasan, a renowned Composer of South India and an active Trade Unionist who mobilized the Members of the company and persuaded them to take full control of management of the Company, in this struggle he was ably supported by Mr. Naqsh Lyallpuri.
 In 1990’s the company underwent a change in directions when it appointed young professionals to run the company, thereby enthusing new blood into the company.